jsummers/imageworsener/readme.txt

     "auto": The default.
 Currently, writes a density only if the image size is not being changed.
     "none": Do not write a density.
-    "keep": Give the target image the same density as the source image.
+    "keep": Use the same density as the source image.
     "adjust": Adjust the density so that the target image is the same physical size as the source image.

    This is limited by the target image format's support for a density labels.
-   Some formats do not support them, and others require them.
+   Some formats do not support them, while others require them.

  -offset<channel> <n> (-offsetred -offsetgreen -offsetblue -offsetrb
                        -offsetvred -offsetvgreen -offsetvblue -offsetvrb)